Skip to main content

 • translating the agreement for tenants who read or speak limited English

-If you do not make reasonable adjustments for a tenant with a disability, you may be in breach of disability discrimination law
+You should make reasonable adjustments for tenants with a disability.
+Failure to do so may be a breach of disability discrimination law

 You can use the free tenancy agreement template made by the Department for Communities.